-The disease is mainly found in the 'tsutsugamushi triangle', an area covering parts of Japan, the Philippines, northern Australia, India, Pakistan, Afghanistan, and southern Russia.
-Around one billion people are at risk, and there are an estimated one million cases every year.
+Scrub typhus is mainly found in the 'tsutsugamushi triangle', an area covering parts of Japan, the Philippines, northern Australia, India, Pakistan, Afghanistan, and southern Russia.
+Around one billion people are at risk of scrub typhus, and there are an estimated one million cases every year.
 The risk of death can be up to 50%.